 - 1. The proposed development does not demonstrate compliance with Clause 1.2(a) Aims of Plan, Local Environmental Plan 2014.
 The proposed development does not complement the character and amenity of the area due to the excessive height of the proposed garage and its location near the neighbouring property.
 Further, the proposed development does not meet the required DCP controls and objectives for detached garage / sheds. - 2.
-Council is unable to approve the proposed development and variations to Clause 6.4.7 of the DCP for the following reasons: - The excessive wall height and ridge height of the garage is not supported by Council as it would dominate the views of the site/dwelling from the street, the height of the garage does not integrate with the dwelling design, is not in keeping with the scale and setting of R1 General Residential zone, locality and street character and may impact on the amenity of the neighbouring properties. - The vehicular access and driveway did not comply with the objectives of Part 2.5 DCP. - The variations provided by the applicant to the DCP do not fully justify and demonstrate that the objectives of the controls in Part 2.5 and Clause 6.4.7 have been met and do not provide sufficient planning grounds to justify the departure from such controls.
+Council is unable to approve the proposed development and variations to Clause 6.4.7 of the DCP for the following reasons: - The excessive wall height and ridge height of the garage is not supported by Council as it would dominate the views of the site/dwelling from the street, the height of the garage does not integrate with the dwelling design, is not in keeping with the scale and setting of R1 General Residential zone, locality and street character and may impact on the amenity of the neighbouring properties. - The vehicular access and driveway did not comply with the objectives of Part 2.5 under the DCP. - The variations provided by the applicant to the DCP do not fully justify and demonstrate that the objectives of the controls in Part 2.5 and Clause 6.4.7 have been met and do not provide sufficient planning grounds to justify the departure from such controls.
 Further, it has not been demonstrated that the impacts of a non-compliant proposal will not be significantly greater than a compliant proposal, or that a non-compliant proposal may enhance the development outcome or that there is a public benefit from varying the control. - 3.
-Given the excessive height of the proposed garage / shed, the non-compliance of the proposed development and the applications failure to justify and demonstrate compliance with objectives of the controls in the DCP, it is considered that the site is unsuitable for the development under Section 4.15(1)(c) of the EP&A Act. - 4.
-The development is not in the public interest as the proposed garage with a 4.2m wall height and 5.172m ridge height exceeds the maximum designated DCP (clause 6.4.7) wall and ridge heights of 3m and 4.5m by 40% and 15% respectively.
+Given the excessive height of the proposed garage, the non-compliance of the proposed development and the applications failure to justify and demonstrate compliance with objectives of the controls in the DCP, it is considered that the site is unsuitable for the development under Section 4.15(1)(c) of the EP&A Act.

+4. The development is not in the public interest as the proposed garage with a 4.2m wall height and 5.172m ridge height exceeds the maximum designated DCP (clause 6.4.7) wall and ridge heights of 3m and 4.5m by 40% and 15% respectively.
 The exceedance of the maximum wall height for the zone is a considerable variation to the control and would set a precedent for other similar garages.
-Justification provided for the variation of the wall height by the applicant for the storage of a large high heavy vehicle (bus approximately 11m long) in a residential area is not in keeping with the residential use of the area and existing residential garage / sheds.
+The proposed variation to the wall height to facilitate the garaging of a large heavy motor home vehicle (approximately 11m long) is not in keeping with this residential area in respect to existing residential garages and sheds.
 The proposed variation to the side boundary setback is not consistent with the intention of the DCP to minimise land use conflicts through siting and increased setbacks for buildings with higher wall heights and not in the public interest.